cyphertechnologiesinc/react-native-crystals/readMe.md

 ```

 **Build errors:**
-- Ensure Xcode 12.0+ is being used
+- Ensure Xcode 16.0+ is being used
-- Check that all Kyber C files are included in the build
+- Check that all C files are included in the build
-- "0.72.6" react-native
+- "^0.72.6" react-native

 ### Android Issues